 Refers to how easy it is to buy or sell a particular security.
 A liquid stock can easily be bought or sold on a stock exchange without significantly affecting its price.

 Is a sales charge or fee that is levied when investors buy or sell mutual funds.
-When the fee is charged on purchase of units of the mutual fund, it is known as “Front-end load.”
+When the fee is charged on the purchase of units of the mutual fund, it is known as “Front-end load.”
 If charged when you sell, it is referred to as “Back-end load.”

 Loads are an additional expense and increase your transaction costs.
 No-load funds have become more and more popular.